-Note: Appendix IV contains information on good management practices for intensive pig farming to prevent or minimise off site effects from odour or dust and Appendix V contains information on good management practices for intensive poultry farming to prevent or minimise off site effects from odour or dust and Appendix V contains information on good management practices for intensive poultry farming to prevent or minimise off site effects from odour or dust.
+Note: Appendix IV contains information on good management practices for intensive pig farming to prevent or minimise off site effects from odour or dust and Appendix V contains information on good management practices for intensive poultry farming to prevent or minimise off site effects from odour or dust.

-&lt;sup>44 'Activity first established' means the date an air discharge consent was first issued by the Taranaki Regional Council.
+44 'Activity first established' means the date an air discharge consent was first issued by the Taranaki Regional Council.